turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 - **If they are logged in**, they should be able to fill out a form and add a comment to the movie.
 Comments should be sent to the server, and therefore persist across page reloads.

 **Back End**:
-- Add a new POST route to the server (`POST /movies/:movieId/comment`) that creates a new comment and adds it to `app.locals`.
+- Add a new POST route to your new server that creates a new comment and adds it to `app.locals`.
 Each comment needs to have _at least_ an `id`, `author` and `comment` property.
 If the request is unsucessful (ie the client sends a malformed request), send back an appropriate and helpful error (ex: if a request is made without an `author` property, send back a 422 level response with a message like "Unable to process request: missing `author` property").

-- Add a new GET route to the server (`GET /movies/:movieId/comments`) that GETs all existing comments for a given movie.
+- Add a new GET route to your new server that GETs all existing comments for a given movie.

 ### Iteration 8b - Favoriting and Filtering